Green Bay Packers: What To Expect From Tight End Jimmy Graham [Opinion]

 Green Bay still has Davante Adams and Randall Cobb as their top two wide receivers.
 Both of those players are going to put up big numbers.
 Outside of Adams and Cobb, Graham will be Rodgers’ most dangerous weapon.

 Jordy Nelson has been Rodgers’ favorite target for years, but he was released this offseason in order to create the cap room necessary to sign both Graham and Muhammad Wilkerson.
 It was a move that hurt Packers’ fans and Rodgers was obviously disappointed with the move.
-Without Rodgers, Graham could be a good bet to become the favorite target even ahead of the wide receivers.
+Without Nelson, Graham could be a good bet to become the favorite target even ahead of the wide receivers.

 Predicting stats is never an easy job, but it would be reasonable to expect 65 receptions for 800 yards and 10 touchdowns.
 Those numbers would make the $10 million per year that the Packers are spending on Graham well worth it.